 - W- Authorized withdrawal from a course.
 No grade is given. - I- Incomplete (formerly Ex).
 An Incomplete grade is assigned when a final grade is temporarily excused.
 An extension of time to complete course work is a privilege that may be granted by the instructor, if permitted by departmental policy, to a student who has not completed the final examination or other requirements for the course.
-An Incomplete grade given in the fall term must be replaced by a letter grade no later than the reading day of the spring term.
-An Incomplete grade given in the spring or summer term must be replaced by a letter grade no later than the reading day of the spring term.
-An Incomplete grade given in the spring or summer term must be replaced by a letter grade no later than the reading day of the fall term.
-Failure to complete the work within this time automatically results in a grade of F. If the student does not maintain continuous enrollment, the Incomplete grade becomes an F after one calendar year. - DFR- Grade temporarily deferred.
+An Incomplete grade given in the fall term must be replaced by a letter grade no later than the reading day of the spring term, while this deadline becomes the reading day of the fall term when an Incomplete grade is given in the spring or summer term.
+Failure to complete the work within this period automatically results in a grade of F. If the student does not maintain continuous enrollment, the Incomplete grade becomes an F after one calendar year. - DFR- Grade temporarily deferred.
 Used only in research courses and in other approved courses that usually extend beyond one semester.
 For many courses approved for DFR grading, the time limit for the DFR grade to revert to F is the same as for the Incomplete grade.
-The grade for thesis research course (599) remains DFR until thesis research has been passed or failed.

-- S or U- Satisfactory or Unsatisfactory.
+The grade for thesis research course (599) remains DFR until thesis research has been passed or failed. - S or U- Satisfactory or Unsatisfactory.
 Used as final grades only in the thesis research course (599) and in certain other approved courses; not included in the GPA computation.
-A grade may not be given for thesis research until the thesis work is completed and the thesis deposited. - CR or NC- Credit or No Credit.
+A grade may not be given for thesis research until the thesis work is completed and the thesis deposited.

+- CR or NC- Credit or No Credit.
 Used only if a student has registered for a course under the Credit/No Credit Option, before the published deadline, with the approval of their major department.
 A form requesting this option may be obtained from the student's department. - ABS- Absent from the final examination without an acceptable excuse; counts as a failure (F) in the GPA. - NR- Grade has not been recorded by the Instructor.
 A grade must be submitted before a student can graduate.

 The I grade can be given when a student has not fulfilled all the expectations of a graded course.
-If a student is assigned an I grade, that grade can be changed by the professor upon completion of the work required.
+Upon completion of the required work, the faculty member changes that the I to the grade the student earned.
 If no grade change is submitted by Reading Day of the semester following the assignment of the I grade, the grade automatically changes to 'F by rule' and is calculated in the GPA as an F grade.